Welcome New Cadets and Parents

 Key Things To Memorize.

 All cadets must know the Cadet Memory Items.
-You have to recite them from memory as part of your testing for your first promotion.
+You have to recite them from memory as part of your testing for your first promotion and beyond.

 Learn The Lingo.